AkaCoder404/Tsinghua-Y3S2/README.md

 # Y3S2

-second semester of third year at tsinghua university
+This repository contains all notes and assignments for my second semester of my third year at Tsinghua University.